apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## Deferred query

+> This is an experimental feature.
+It is not included in any stable releases of Apollo Client or Apollo Server.

 A query that has certain fields tagged with the `@defer` directive, so that fields that take a long time to resolve do not need to slow down the entire query.

 ```graphql